 Once it is connected, your Apple TV will become visible to other devices, such as your phone or various Bluetooth paraphernalia.

 However, the goal is to get it to connect to Wi-Fi.
-And while a hardline ethernet connection will give you the necessary internet function, you may not want to keep that as your method of connection.
+While a hardline ethernet connection will provide you with internet access, you may not want to use it.
 Keeping the ethernet cable in, try one of the following steps to link to Wi-Fi.

 Connect With Apple TV Remote App

-If you have an Apple TV, there is a good chance you use an Apple iOS device or an iPad in your home.
+If you have an Apple TV, there is a good chance you also own an iOS device or an iPad.
 If that is the case, you can simply replace the remote with the app.

 It’s easy to use the Apple TV app if you already have it installed on your device.
 Simply start it and press the on-screen remote to do things just like you would with a regular remote.